ionutrogojan/webbox/readme.md

 2. new > shortcut
 3. browse and select the .exe path
 4. type the name "webbox" and finish
-5. right-click the shortcut > porperties > change icon
+5. right-click the shortcut > properties > change icon
 6. confirm the error > browse and select the .ico path

 [MacOS]